-Flannel Shirt Over Hoodie: 11 Ways To Nail The Look In 2022
+Flannel Shirt Over Hoodie: 11 Ways To Nail The Look In 2024

 That said, such weighty materials can feel and look cumbersome outside the depths of winter, so it might be worth opting for something lighter in weight.
 A shirt made from linen or a cotton/wool blend, for example, will stop you sweltering on warmer days.
 The same goes for your choice of hoodie – a loopback cotton version, or even a luxe merino take, is much better suited to spring and summer.

 The takeaway?
-This is a pairing that can be adapted to every season and worn year round.
+This hoodie with flannel is a pairing that can be adapted to every season and worn year round.

 When to wear a flannel and hoodie